Prevent Premature Ejaculation: How to Not Cum Fast

 Chronic stress

-Your favorite videos on the internet might also be to blame.
-Unrealistic expectations about a healthy sex life — which could be linked to pornography use — are also thought to potentially play a role in the development of premature ejaculation symptoms.
+Your favourite videos on the internet might also be to blame.
+Unrealistic expectations about a healthy sex life — which could be linked to pornography use — are also thought to play a role in the development of premature ejaculation symptoms.

 Put simply, there’s no single cause.

 So what’s a man to do?
 Think about baseball?
-How ‘bout this weather we’re having, eh?
+The weather?
+Taxes?

-While distracting yourself with random thoughts may sometimes help, if you’re concerned that you may be dealing with premature ejaculation, your best bet is to talk to your healthcare provider or schedule a consultation with a male sexual health specialist.
+While distracting yourself with random thoughts may sometimes help, if you’re concerned that you may be dealing with premature ejaculation, your best bet is to talk to a healthcare professional or consult a sexual health specialist, ideally one who specialises in men’s health.

-If appropriate, they’ll diagnose you with premature ejaculation, and they may also be able to single out individual root causes.
-At the very least, they’ll be able to offer some guidance on how to deal with premature ejaculation.
+If appropriate, they’ll diagnose you with premature ejaculation, and they may also be able to single out a root cause.
+At the very least, they’ll be able to offer some guidance on how to stop premature ejaculation.

-We talked about them briefly above, but let’s explore your options in more detail.
+Let’s explore your treatment options in more detail.

 1. Don’t Forget Those Pelvic Floor Exercises (Kegels)

 Men can benefit from kegels, too.
-Pelvic floor exercises involve contracting the muscle you use to hold in urine, training it to be more responsive and giving yourself the muscle control to hold back if you ever feel like it’s time to hit the brakes on ejaculation.
+Pelvic floor exercises involve contracting the muscles you use to hold in urine and training them to be more responsive.
+This can give you the muscle control to hold back if you ever feel like it’s time to hit the brakes on ejaculation.

-Studies have shown that pelvic floor exercises (also known as kegel exercises) can reduce some signs of premature ejaculation, as well as other male sexual health issues such as erectile dysfunction (ED).
+Studies have shown that pelvic floor exercises (also known as kegel exercises) can reduce some signs of PE, as well as other male sexual health issues such as erectile dysfunction (ED).

-To get started, try reading our guide to pelvic floor exercises, which explains several exercises that you can do at home for stronger, more responsive pelvic floor muscles.
+To get started, check out our guide to pelvic floor exercises you can do at home for stronger, more responsive pelvic floor muscles.

 2. Try the Stop-Pause Method

-Just like in sports, sometimes it’s important to pause the game when the tension gets too high.
-Sometimes referred to as the stop-start technique, a quick mid-session pause is a simple way to stave off rapid ejaculation.
+Just like in sports, sometimes pausing the game when the tension gets too high is important.
+Sometimes referred to as the stop-start technique, a quick mid-session timeout is a simple way to stave off rapid ejaculation.

 If you’re nearly finished and your partner isn’t even out of the gate, calling for a brief pause can give you a moment to relax and keep from climaxing too early.